ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 ## Backup policy quota exceeded
 {: #baas-backup-policy-quota-exceeded}

-You receive a message that the account reached its backup policy quota, when you try to create another backup policy.
+You receive the message that the account reached its backup policy quota when you try to create another backup policy.
 {: tsSymptoms}

 You are limited to 10 backup policies per account in a region.